Corey Dickerson Player Props: Nationals vs. Reds

 Corey Dickerson At The Plate

-- Dickerson has reached base via a hit in 19 games this season (of 32 played), and had multiple hits in three of those games.
+- Dickerson has reached base via a hit in 20 games this season (of 33 played), and had multiple hits in four of those games.

-- In 32 games played this season, he has homered in two of them.
+- In 33 games played this season, he has hit a homer in two of them.

-- Dickerson has had an RBI in nine games this season (28.1%), including three multi-RBI outings (9.4%).
+- In nine games this year (27.3%), Dickerson has picked up an RBI, and in three of those games (9.1%) he had more than one.
 He has also driven in three or more of his team's runs in one contest.

-- In six of 32 games this year, he has scored, including multiple runs once.
+- He has scored at least once six times this season (18.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.